 Key Adverse Events Studies

 The use of hematopoietic stem cell transplant (HCT) to treat various medical conditions has improved over the last 20 years.
 There are now over 100,000 long-term survivors who have received HCT and the number is growing.
 Most of these survivors are doing well, but some may develop problems after receiving their transplant.
-The study looking into how certain complications, such as diabetes, heart conditions, lung conditions, stroke, bone problems, hormonal imbalances, and second cancers develop, and to see if certain lifestyle factors, treatments, or genes (factors that pass inherited traits from parent to child) are related to an increased risk of getting such complications.
+The study looks into how certain complications, such as diabetes, heart conditions, lung conditions, stroke, bone problems, hormonal imbalances, and second cancers develop, and to see if certain lifestyle factors, treatments, or genes (factors that pass inherited traits from parent to child) are related to an increased risk of getting such complications.
 Read more about the Key Adverse Events after Hematopoietic Cell Transplantation study.

 Blood or Marrow Transplant (BMT) is used to treat many life-threatening illnesses.
 More than 70% of those who survive the first two years after BMT become long-term survivors.
-The BMT Long-term Follow-up Study , a collaborative research effort between City of Hope and University of Minnesota, examines detailed information regarding the long-term health of those treated with BMT.
+The BMT Long-term Follow-up Study, a collaborative research effort between City of Hope and University of Minnesota, examines detailed information regarding the long-term health of those treated with BMT.
 The researchers first assembled a group of 2500 patients who had undergone BMT between 1974 and 1998.
 Findings from this study helped the researchers to understand the physical and psychological health of people who had received BMT.
-The original BMT Long-term Follow-up Study is now including more patients (transplanted up to 2010) and continuing for a longer time period (adding longer follow-up of the original patients in the study) to form the Expanded BMT Long-term Follow-up Study .
+The original BMT Long-term Follow-up Study is now including more patients (transplanted up to 2010) and continuing for a longer time period (adding longer follow-up of the original patients in the study) to form the Expanded BMT Long-term Follow-up Study.
 This study will continue to look at the health and well-being of individuals undergoing BMT, extend the length of follow-up after transplant, and, by collecting blood or saliva samples, pinpoint genetic (inherited) factors that will allow us to identify people at high risk for developing after-effects of cancer treatment and to individualize their preventive care to help ease the burden of cancer and its after-effects.

-- Describe lifestyle factors, such as use of tobacco and heavy drinking, that can increase the risk of health problems, and describe how BMT survivors use health care compared to their brothers or sisters of a similar age who have not had cancer
+Describe lifestyle factors, such as the use of tobacco and heavy drinking, that can increase the risk of health problems, and describe how BMT survivors use health care compared to their brothers or sisters of a similar age who have not had cancer

 Donors, recipients and friends and family join City of Hope staff at a BMT reunion.
 A collaborative research effort between City of Hope and University of Minnesota examines detailed information regarding the long-term health of those treated with BMT.